hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-Values of &lt;COUNTRY-ACTION-UNAVAILABILITY.Type&gt; shall be identical throughout the message<br />
-(i.e: same value in all the repetitions of the "Unavailability" group).
+Values of &lt;COUNTRY-ACTION-UNAVAILABILITY.Type&gt; shall be identical throughout the message (i.e: same value in all the repetitions of the "Unavailability" group).

 **Technical Description**